 We went again at midday and it was a very sweaty hike but we had to go while on Cebu and give it another try!
 The views were incredible.

 On the way down if you get hungry there are people selling roast sweet potato on a stick and I can recommend it, it’s delicious!

 White beach –

 As the beaches on Cebu are quite small, everyone says to go to White beach for a bigger beach and some more sand.
 I personally preferred the smaller beaches where you can have your own little area on the beach and where it was very peaceful.

-Whale sharks at Oslob –
+See the Whale sharks at Oslob –

-A lot of people come to Cebu to see and swim with the whale sharks at Oslob.
+A lot of people come to Cebu Island, Philippines to see and swim with the whale sharks at Oslob.
 However, there is a lot of controversy surrounding this and I would say do your research before you go.
 Slowly the Philippines is making progress to make this experience more ethical but essentially the boats corner the sharks and feed them so they stay near to the boats.
 One major problem with this is that the migration of the whale sharks has been affected.
 These are all natural processes that have been affected by the sharks coming to the boats to feed.
-There is now a limit to how many boats can go out to see the whale sharks at one time, but still it looks very crowded from what in have seen in photos.
+There is now a limit to how many boats can go out to see the whale sharks at one time.
+It still it looks very crowded from what in have seen in photos.